If you’re getting started in deep-sky astrophotography, I believe that a compact apochromatic (APO) refractor telescope is the best possible choice.

 The image below shows a William Optics Zenithstar 73 refractor mounted to a modest Sky-Watcher HEQ5 GoTo telescope mount.
 My DSLR camera is attached to the focuser of the telescope for deep-sky imaging at 430mm.

-This entire ensemble can be lifted up and moved around the yard on a moment’s notice, so I usually keep the entire imaging system ready to go in the garage.
+This entire ensemble can be lifted up and moved around the yard at a moment’s notice, so I usually keep the entire imaging system ready to go in the garage.

 A setup like this is also refreshingly easy to travel with.
 It does not take up very much space in my vehicle and can be re-assembled quickly.